Previous governments failed to halt ‘abusive’ child migration, inquiry finds

 Thousands of children were sent abroad from Scotland from the latter part of the 19th century until well into the second half of the 20th century.

-UK governments must bear the blame for failing to halt “abusive” child migration schemes, an inquiry has found.
+UK governments must bear the majority of the blame for failing to halt “abusive” child migration schemes, an inquiry has found.

 Scottish Child Abuse Inquiry chairwoman Lady Smith has published her second volume of findings on the historic migration of children from Scotland.